Tool · Test day readiness

 • Completed at least 35 hours of formal ADI lessons

 DVSA-recommended baseline is 45 hours formal + 22 hours private.
-Under 35 formal hours is the strongest single predictor of a first-time fail.
+Under 35 formal hours leaves most learners short of that baseline and is a common factor in first-time fails.
 Consider postponing 4-6 weeks to add hours.

 • Mock test with your instructor in the last 14 days, scored under 6 minors

 Book a mock test for this week.
-The score is the most reliable predictor of actual outcome; if you cannot score under 6 minors on a mock, the real test is high risk.
+A mock score is one of the best practical guides to readiness; if you cannot score under 6 minors on a mock, the real test is high risk.

 • All 4 manoeuvres confidently performed: parallel, bay, forward bay, pull-up-on-right